srobo/ops-manual/about-the-charity/gdpr_policy.md

 ## How we store your personal information

+Personal information is typically stored either digitally, or on paper.

+Digitally; personal information is stored using private folders on Google Drive.
+Access to this information is restricted to a minimal number of Student Robotics volunteers.
+This will include the the volunteers processing it, the committee overseeing it, and the Trustees.

+Paper copies will be scanned and stored digitally where possible.
+When this is not possible, the paper copy will be stored in a secure manner by the Trustees.

 ## How long we store personal information

 Personal information is stored in accordance with our data retention policy.